I love this guy and I love this story.

 The above Scriptures are just some of the examples of a book (the Bible) that is entirely crammed full of supernatural experiences of God!
 Dreams and visions and miracles abound!
 I suppose I like to geek out over what visions exactly are.
 A vision is happening in the spirit realm and might just involve a trip outside of your physical body (Out of Body Experience).
 I ask myself what would that be like, to be taken out of your body like Ezekiel was by the Spirit and flown 500 miles to Jerusalem?
 How was Philip teleported?
 What was that like?

 It would be next to impossible to tell my own walk with God without including how dreams and visions have been such a big part of my journey.
-It saddens me that there are those in the church who judge and even despise, reject and marginalize those who experience dreams and visions from God – which is a direct result of experiencing the Spirit of God.
-This MUST STOP!
-If that is you I am asking you to change your mind.
+It saddens me that there are those in the church who, out of their own fear, will judge, reject, and marginalize those who experience dreams and visions from God – a direct result of experiencing the Spirit of God.

 Have you experienced a vision or a dream from God?
 I am here to tell you it’s alright to ask God for them.
 Don’t let anyone steal your crown, bully or intimidate you from experiencing God for yourself.
 Keep yourself immersed in the Word of God and keep seeking him!